GTOVD/LeetCode/README.md

-# LeetHub
+# LeetCode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+List of random solutions of mine from leet code.